For those seeking a challenge,

 *Walking Safari on Ngorongoro Highlands!

-What is Walking safari - This active morning, day & evening activity put the guests closer to nature, with armed ranger and a local Maasai hiker you will have a chance to be close to nature by viewing wildlife while on foot away from your vehicle
+What is a Walking safari?
+This active morning, day & evening activity puts the guests closer to nature.
+With an armed ranger and a local Maasai hiker, you will have a chance to be close to nature by viewing wildlife while on foot away from your vehicle.

-*Walking through this well-developed trail takes approximately half an hour to forty minutes ascension and twenty-five minutes to a half an hour descent.
-This attraction can be visited any time of the year with much emphasis during the dry season (June through December).
+*Walking through this well-developed trail takes approximately half an hour to forty minutes ascent and twenty-five minutes to half an hour descent.
+This attraction can be visited any time of the year, with much emphasis during the dry season (June through December).
 Visiting can be part of the long walking safari to Empakaai Crater and beyond the conservation areas.

 Start from $2000 per person sharing